phac-nml/ncov-dehoster/README.md

 # ncov-dehoster

 ## About:
-Nextflow and slurm pipeline that removes human reads from SARS-CoV-2 nanopore sequencing data
+Nextflow pipeline that removes human reads from SARS-CoV-2 Illumina and Nanopore (not ready) sequencing data.

 ## Run:
 Run the pipeline with the simple command: